NipponPa/cpe334se-finalproject/memory-bank/tech.md

 - ProfilePictureUpload.tsx: Component for uploading and managing profile pictures
 - ProfilePictureDisplay.tsx: Component for displaying profile pictures with fallbacks
 - profilePictureUtils.ts: Utility functions for handling uploads, deletions, and validations
+- notification-utils.ts: Utility functions for creating, retrieving, and managing notifications
+- NotificationDropdown.tsx: Component for displaying and responding to notifications with accept/decline functionality
+- FriendSelection.tsx: Updated to only allow selection of registered users (internal) for invitations
+- send-invitations Supabase Edge Function: Updated to create internal notifications instead of sending emails
+- Calendar.tsx: Updated to handle new event creation flow from AddEventForm
+- 04_notifications_rls_policy.sql: Migration file to fix RLS policy for notifications table